Kisna: The Warrior Poet: Plot

-Lady Catherine Williams (neé Beckett), a wealthy British woman and former British minister, arrives in India to donate Rs 3500 Crores to charity as part of India's Republic Day celebrations.
+Lady Catherine Williams (née Beckett), a wealthy British woman and former British minister, arrives in India to donate Rs 3500 Crores to charity as part of India's Republic Day celebrations.
 Before she can hand over the money, she requests a visit to Devprayag, where India's 2 rivers, Bhagirathi and Alaknanda, meet to form the Ganges River.
 At Devprayag, Lady Catherine remembers her childhood and narrates her story to a small crowd, which include two journalists – Rita and Jimmy.

 Catherine was born in India in 1930, to British parents – Jennifer Beckett, who used to serve as a teacher to local children and Peter Beckett, who used to serve as the Deputy commissioner of Pauri Garhwal in British India.
 She had a privileged and peaceful upbringing.
 In 1935, a young Catherine befriends Kisna Singh, a local village boy and son of Peter's trusted servant Shriram Singh and Shanta Devi, and the two share a joyous friendship.
 Upon learning of this, Peter forcefully sends her back to England.

 In May 1947, during the Independence Struggle, Catherine comes back to India on holiday and again meets Kisna, now a poet, school teacher and getting trained to be a warrior.
 Their childhood friendship is rekindled, and over time the feelings slowly develop into love.
 Their relationship is tested by the fact that they seemingly belong to opposite sides of India's struggle for freedom.
 Kisna also reveals that he is engaged to be married to Lakshmi, granddaughter of his music teacher and his one-sided but a crazy and possessive lover since childhood who always felt insecure of his friendship with Catherine.